Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.2: A squeezed label given some more space

-When packing a SqueezeLabel in a layout morph with other morph, it will have consequence on the minimal width of the owner layout.
+When packing a SqueezeLabel in a layout morph with other morphs, it will have consequences on the minimal width of the owner layout.

 Compare the two examples with a squeezed and regular label: